satishrawat/todo/README.md

-# todo
+# Todo Application
-Todo Application with Spring Boot, Angular JS, Hibernate, Java 8, Unit and Integration Tests
+This is a sample application about Spring Boot, AngularJS, Maven, Embedded Database(H2), Swagger etc